SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/branding.md

 #### Advanced branding {#advanced-branding-tab}

 The **Advanced branding** tab allows to make direct changes to the branding JSON object, which is usually filled by the other tabs behind the scenes, via a text editor.
 This can be useful to set some of the [ApplicationOptions the Web SDK provides](https://resources.cumulocity.com/documentation/websdk/ngx-components/classes/ApplicationOptions.html) which are not immediately supported by the forms the branding editor includes.
+More details regarding these options can also be found within [Codex](https://styleguide.cumulocity.com/apps/codex/#/develop/services/OptionsService/overview).

 <img src="/images/users-guide/enterprise-tenant/et-branding-advanced-branding-tab.png" alt="Advanced branding tab">